The following four articles were part of the Canaanite "genocide"

 not from an ethical perspective.

-As far as the archaeological evidence is concerned: it is clear that
+the archaeological evidence is concerned: it is clear that

 there is disagreement concerning the emergence of Israel as a nation.